-Veterans stand to benefit from the extension of a groundbreaking program that uses artificial intelligence (AI) to better sequence the tumors of cancer patients nationwide.
+Veterans stand to benefit from the extension of a groundbreaking precision oncology program.
+This program uses artificial intelligence (AI) to better sequence the tumors of cancer patients nationwide.

-The precision oncology program—which primarily targets veterans with advanced stage cancer that is not otherwise responding to treatment—will allow VA oncologists to continue to use IBM’s leading AI technology for another 12 months.
+The precision oncology program targets veterans with advanced stage cancer that is not otherwise responding to treatment.
+This will allow VA oncologists to continue to use IBM’s leading AI technology for another 12 months.

 “Our mission with VA’s precision oncology program is to bring the most advanced treatment opportunities to veterans, in hopes of giving our nation’s heroes better treatments through these breakthroughs,” said acting VA Secretary Peter O’Rourke.

-The VA created a central facility in Durham, North Carolina, staffed by a small group of oncologists and pathologists, to host the program.
-These scientists sequence the tumor DNA of veterans before applying IBM Watson’s machine intelligence to the data.
-The hope is to better understand specific genetic mutations and identify therapeutic treatments that may better target individual cancers.
+The VA created a central facility in Durham, North Carolina.
+Staffed by a small group of oncologists and pathologists, they are hosting the program.
+Additionally, these scientists sequence the tumor DNA of veterans before applying IBM Watson’s machine intelligence to the data.
+Therefore, the hope is to better understand specific genetic mutations and identify therapeutic treatments that may better target individual cancers.

 “VA is leading the nation to scale and spread the delivery of high quality precision oncology care, one veteran at a time,” said Dr. Kyu Rhee, chief health officer for IBM Watson Health.